leonking1990/ChicoState-CINS467-Web-and-Mobile-App-Development/README.md

 ## Contributions

-Contributions are welcome!
-Please create a pull request or open an issue for any improvements or bugs you find.
+This is a solo project

 ## License

-This project is licensed under the MIT License.
+APIs are licensed under rapidapi.